PlayFab/MultiplayerServerSecureWebsocket/README.md

 ![Connecting to a match diagram](ConnectToReverseProxyDiagram.png "Connecting to a match diagram")

 ### Servers allocated by Matchmaking
-The previous flow could be modified to use the [Matchmaking API](https://docs.microsoft.com/en-us/rest/api/playfab/matchmaking/matchmaking-service/matchmaking-service). build ID, session ID, and region would be replaced with the the match ID and queue name returned from [Create Matchmaking Ticket](https://docs.microsoft.com/en-us/rest/api/playfab/multiplayer/matchmaking/create-matchmaking-ticket?view=playfab-rest).
+The previous flow could be modified to use the [Matchmaking API](https://docs.microsoft.com/en-us/rest/api/playfab/multiplayer/matchmaking?view=playfab-rest).
+Build ID, session ID, and region would be replaced with the the match ID and queue name returned from [Create Matchmaking Ticket](https://docs.microsoft.com/en-us/rest/api/playfab/multiplayer/matchmaking/create-matchmaking-ticket?view=playfab-rest).

 ## Need help?
 While this is not an official solution, the best channel to discuss this respository or receive help is to [open an issue](https://github.com/PlayFab/MultiplayerServerSecureWebsocket/issues/new/choose).